F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ## Known issues
-* CIS processes the latest local extended ConfigMap when there are multiple extended local ConfigMap.
+* CIS processes the latest namespace based extended ConfigMap when there are multiple namespace based extended ConfigMap.
 * CIS allows insecure traffic if the URI path is included with CAPITAL letters for NextGen Routes.
 * CIS delays processing the changes in other tenants if any one of the tenant receives a 422 error (takes upto 60 seconds).
 * GSLB - When there is a route group partition change, BIG-IP is taking more time to identify the VS on new partition.